joelbugarini/mui_samples/README.md

         ├── MainWindow.xml
         |   └── MainWindow.xml.cs
         └── packages.config

+After installing mui for WPF in Visual Studio (https://github.com/firstfloorsoftware/mui) you may want to use this code samples as a reference building Zune-like apps.

 All the samples were taked from the App provided by kozw in the application Demo FirstFloor in https://github.com/firstfloorsoftware/mui/releases